 1937 Dodge D-5 4 door touring sedan

 It was in the early 1970's when I bought my first old car, a 1936 Dodge pick-up truck for $300.
 I was so impressed with the way it ran!
 I had always thought you would have to add a newer motor to make an old car usable.
 Man was I wrong!!!
-What I learned was that once these old Dodges were repaired and kept lubricated, they were more dependable, required less maintenance and were easier to keep running than newer cars, and at a fraction of the cost!
+What I learned was that once these old Dodges were repaired and kept lubricated, they were more dependable, required less maintenance and were easier to keep running than any of the newer cars I had owned, and at a fraction of the cost!
 This was a great discovery for a poor boy!
 A few years later, I bought a 1937 Dodge 4 door sedan for $350.
 It had beat up dented fenders, ugly worn down paint, and several bullet holes in the windows.
-People sure did look at us funny in that car with the bullet holes but my passengers who smoked like them for flipping the ashes without rolling the windows down.
+People sure did look at us funny in that car with the bullet holes but my passengers who smoked like the bullet holes for flipping the ashes without rolling the windows down.
 I drove that car for 13 years and then gave it to a guy in trade for bodywork and a paint job on my other 37 Dodge that I bought in the early 80's for $850.
 I drove it for years with no upholstery and in gray primer.
 It was rough looking but always ready to drive.
 I did the repairs myself with the help of old manuals and learned with time.
 Once things were fixed and kept oiled, they continued to work fine with little attention.
-I've had this car for 24 years now, it's almost 70 years old and it still runs great!
+I had my 1937 Dodge for 28 years, it's was well over 70 years old and it still ran great on the day I sold it!
 It takes a certain kind of person to be willing to do what it takes to keep these cars running.
 You can't just take it to the local garage because modern mechanics don't know anything about them.
 You have to love a car to keep it for life.
-Most folks grow tired of the cars they choose and sell them when things get broken or worn out.
+Most folks grow tired of the cars they choose and they sell them when within a few years.
 I know its basically just transportation but many feel the car they choose is an extension of their personality or style.
 When I find something I like, I want to keep it!

 Exposed to old cars at an early age.